 The Highland ELC began December 12, 1995 after several ELC Transition Team meetings.
-The council consists of members representing various communities in Highland County plus Extension Staff members.
+Currently, the council consists of members representing various communities in both Highland and Bath Counties plus Extension Staff members.
 These members represent agriculture, family, 4-H/youth, senior citizens, and government.

 Contact the Highland County Extension staff at (540) 468-2225 to get involved.